Troubleshooting Chrysler Check Engine Light

 The Chrysler check engine light warns the driver that something is wrong with one of your car’s components (in most cases, the emission system).

 Even if your Chrysler drives without performance issues, do not ignore the engine light.
-If there are no engine noises, the engine doesn’t shake, or is not overheating; you can continue to drive with caution.
+If there are no engine noises, the engine doesn’t shake, or it is not overheating, you can continue driving cautiously.
 Get the car diagnosed as soon as possible.

 Symptoms